FAQs

 Each of the five Showcase Artists and the two Showcase Composers will receive the following:

-Artists: One free recording (on CD) of the MPR-prepared recording of their performance (retail value: approximately $300)
+INSTRUMENTALISTS AND VOCALISTS: One free recording (on CD) of the MPR-prepared recording of their performance (retail value: approximately $325)

-Composers: One free recording (on CD) of the MPR-prepared recording of their composition (retail value: approximately $300), plus one complimentary yearlong student membership in ACF ($45 value).
+COMPOSERS: One free recording (on CD) of the MPR-prepared recording of their composition (retail value: approximately $325), plus one complimentary yearlong student membership in ACF ($50 value).

-NOTE: The prize is awarded as a single prize to the Showcase Artist.
-Except as noted, the prize does not increase if the Showcase Artist is an ensemble with multiple members.
+NOTE: The prize is awarded as a single prize to the Featured Artist.
+Except as noted, the prize does not increase if the Featured Artist is an ensemble with multiple members.

 What Is The Purpose Of Minnesota Varsity?

-The goal of Minnesota Varsity is not to single out the very best musician or composer in the state.
+The goal of Minnesota Varsity is not to single out the very best musician or composer in the state and its environs.
 It's to encourage young musicians to make music and to be involved in the process of creation with their peers.
 Minnesota Varsity helps to bring to the forefront the importance of music and arts education in this state and throughout the nation.

 Other MPR Radio Streams